 So we tried our best to look like them.

 In an attempt to blend in the crowd, we slipped inside our Longyis and smothered thanaka on our cheeks.
-Although we appeared as awkward Burmese scalawags, I’d still say we looked like we slapped each other with muddy flip flops for fun.
+We pulled-off the looks of awkward Burmese scalawags, like we slapped each other with muddy flip flops for fun.
 Thanaka is indeed an art that requires basic make-up skills that even the girls in our group is obviously lacking.

 We sifted through the hanging shirts along Bogyoke, constantly looking at people who might be eyeing me with suspicion.
 There was no one, and all the other tourists were burying their faces in other stalls as I was.
 The vendor, a young girl of maybe early teens, was overly eager to sell her merchandise.
 “These are the best-sellers,” she said, bringing out more sizes that obviously won’t fit me.